 Did you know that original recipe for paella originates from Valencia?
 Just 25 kilometers outside of Valencia lies La Abufera lagoon, where rice for paella is growing.

 We know different varieties of paella, but Valencia has its own one, including chicken, rabbit and snails.
 We tried the sea fod paella though.
+Paella is definitely is the number one food in Valencia to try!

+Well this in not food in Valencia, but it is a beverage, what goes hand in hand.
 If you are looking for a local drink during hot summer months, Orxata is the drink.
 You can find it all around Spain, but this is Valencia’s specialty.
 Orxata is made from tiger nuts, adding sugar, so it is pretty sweet, but served cold, makes it a nice refreshment.

 You can find Orxata in bars and stands across the city.
 Locals often drink it together with finger-shaped-buns »fartons«, which are dipped into Orxata.